ddiakopoulos/tinyply/readme.md

 The library is written in C++11 and requires a recent compiler (GCC 4.8+ / VS2015+ / Clang 2.9+).
 Tinyply supports exporting and importing PLY files in both binary and ascii formats.
 Tinyply supports filesizes >= 4gb and can read big-endian binary files (but not write them).

-Version 2.0 is an API re-write to support later improvements towards variable length lists.
-One notable change is that tinyply now produces and consumes structured byte arrays, with type information held as metadata.

-Version 2.1 contained minor bugfixes and speed improvements.

-Version 2.2 is a rewrite of the inner read/write loop.
-Compared to tinyply 2.0, this version reads and writes binary about five times faster.
-When a list size hint is given for reading, the performance is approximately comparable to rply.

-Version 2.3 contains minor bugfixes and performance improvements.
-A feature of the example application includes the ability to pre-load files into memory for improved runtime parsing performance on many files.

 ## Getting Started

 The project comes with a simple example program demonstrating a circular write / read and all of the major API functionality.